-Most employees, with the exception of private contractors, appointed/elected trustees and/or school board members are eligible to participate in the 403(b) plan immediately upon employment.
-Please verify if your employer allows student workers to participate in the 403(b) plan.
-Eligible employees may make voluntary elective deferrals to the 403(b) plan.
-Participants are fully vested in their contributions and earnings at all times.
+Most employees are eligible to participate in the 403(b) plan immediately upon employment; however, private contractors, appointed/elected trustees and/or school board members are not eligible to participate in the 403(b) plan(s).
+Verify if your employer allows student workers to participate in the 403(b) plan.
+Eligible employees may make voluntary elective deferrals to the 403(b) plan and are fully vested in their contributions and earnings at all times.